contemplatieve fotografie miksang mindful mindfulness fotografie meditatiecursus workshop training

 My encounter with Miksang Photography

-In 2006 I was invited to help out with the first Miksang Contemplative Photography in Europe, in Cologne, where I ended up coordinating the program.
+2006 - I coordinated the first Miksang Contemplative Photography in Europe, in Cologne.
 This introduction to Miksang brought together my experience of photographic art and meditation.
-I immediately understood the freshness, timelessness, and accessibility of this artistic contemporary discipline.
+Instantly I understood the freshness, timelessness, and accessibility of this artistic contemporary discipline.

 miksang photography, miksang, good eye, mindfulness, mindful photography, meditation, dharma art, miksang mindful photography, miksang rereat, miksang photography retreat